 Life has been pretty chaotic lately and I couldn’t help but thinking about a saying that goes along the lines of, ‘You should meditate for at least 20 minutes a day, unless you’re too busy…then you should meditate for an hour’.
 I felt so full of work and other stresses that it came as a relief to have a silent retreat last Sunday.
+Today’s post is about mindfulness, meditation and stress reduction.

 I was in one of those modes where you simply can’t shake off the weight that you’re carrying.
 Your body feels heavy and whilst you aren’t screaming or shouting with stress, it feels like somewhere inside, your stress is storming around.
 I’ve mastered enough not to so frequently allow stress to control my life, but still found myself feeling very full.
 Each day I woke and practiced mindful movement and sitting meditation for an hour and still I felt heavy and like there’d be no end to the weight I was feeling.
-I felt the only option was patience to wait for the feeling to pass.
+With stress reduction in mind, I felt the only option was patience to wait for the feeling to pass.
 However, I was aware that similar situations usually led to burn out or an emotional eruption.

 So the Sunday retreat arrived and I felt it a good opportunity to test the theory of simply meditating for longer during times of stress and feeling emotional full.
 Admittedly I was sceptical that even six hours of silence could make anything shift.
 I was aware of my striving for the meditation to take away the stress, which was somewhat in opposition to mindfulness.